24 Films and Franchises that Shaped the Evolution of Zombies

 Of course, if we’re going to talk about the bad, we have to talk about the good – and zombie games really don’t get much better than Capcom’s Resident Evil.
 The list of main series sequels, side-series spinoffs, and remakes of Resi includes 24 titles, but we’re just focusing on the original installment for now.
 The original Resident Evil zombies, created by the Umbrella Corporation’s T-Virus, are your classic, grey-skinned, rotting flesh zombies, and their reveal is one of the most iconic scenes in any horror game, period.

 Even if you’re not into video games, you’ve probably heard of the Resident Evil franchise thanks to the film series that started in 2002.
-Plus, with another game in the works for 2015, Resident Evil is a franchise responsible for giving zombies new life in the nineties, and a franchise that’s still carrying the flag of the genre today.
+Not to mention, with another game that came out in 2015, Resident Evil is a franchise responsible for giving zombies new life in the nineties, and a franchise that’s still carrying the flag of the genre today.

 2000s and Beyond – New Zombie Epidemics